OleVik/grav-plugin-presentation-deckset/README.md

 Automatically inlined, but no layout control. `autoplay`, `mute`, and `loop` are supported.
 For non-native audio, like SoundCloud, use a plugin or embed directly with HTML.
 Audio-download is disabled.

+#### Presenting

+##### Notes

+Deckset's notes, using the `^ This is my note.`-syntax, is supported.
+This syntax is rather simple and quite limited, so if you want to use Markdown in your notes, use the [main plugin's syntax](https://github.com/OleVik/grav-plugin-presentation#notes) instead.

 ## Contributing

 If there are other inadequacies, this is likely due to the lack of documentation provided by Deckset.
 If you find any areas for improvement, feel free to create a Pull Request.